Liberty Science Center: Where Science Comes To Life

 Digging the views at Liberty Science Center

-Let your kiddos become a paleontologist and discover fossils at Liberty Science Center’s new, permanent outdoor exhibition—Dino Dig Adventure!
-This was a great place to spread out and get some fresh air as the kids brushed away sand to uncover fossils from seven different dinosaur species while we took in amazing views of the NYC skyline.
+During our visit, one of our favorite spots was at Liberty Science Center’s permanent outdoor exhibition—Dino Dig Adventure!
+This was a great place to spread out and get some fresh air as the kids became amateur paleontologists by brushing away sand to uncover fossils from seven different dinosaur species.
+It was also a fantastic place to take in amazing NYC skyline views.
 They moved around trying to discover new fossils at three other dig pits covered in over 60 tons of sand under a giant canopy inspired by the shape of an Ankylosaurus.
-This spot is a must-see for all ages if you need a slight change of scenery mixed with some dinosaur fun.
+This exhibit is a must-see for all ages if you need a slight change of scenery mixed with some dinosaur fun.

 Wobbly World ohotos